 Water lovers will love the huge Lake Kemijärvi, which offers both spectacle, thrills and secret coves.
 Take your family to the fine sands of Kalkonniemi, or hop in a canoe and explore the nooks and crannies of the largest lake on the Kemijoki river on your own schedule.

 When winter comes, the city of Kemijärvi and its environs are blanketed with a thick layer of snow.
 From the southeastern shores of the lake rises the Suomu ski resort which has fostered Olympic champions throughout the 20th century.
 The fell is also a great place for snowshoe hikes and freeriding.

 Surprisingly urban, wonderfully rural

 Choosing accommodation is as easy as deciding how close to the wild you want to be.
-Urbanites will appreciate the comfort and convenience of downtown hotels like Mestarin Kievari, Hotel Kemijärvi, the Uitonniemi Shore Hotel or Holiday Centre Lohen Lomakeskus which sit on the edge of the lake.
+Urbanites will appreciate the comfort and convenience of downtown hotels like Mestarin Kievari, Hotel Kemijärvi, the Hotel Uitonniemi or Holiday Centre Lohen Lomakeskus which sit on the edge of the lake.
 On the southern end of the lake, Suomu is home to the modern holiday village Suomun Villat, the Suomu Hotel, and the Suomun Mökit cottages, with a view of the slopes from every room.

 Travel to Kemijärvi & Suomu